 Project Angel Tree is a ministry of Prison Fellowship and helps to make Christmas a little bit brighter for children whose parent(s) are incarcerated.
 OPPC collects gifts and delivers them to the children to let them know they haven’t been overlooked.
 This provides us with an excellent opportunity to show Christ’s love and share the joy of Christmas with children.

-If you would like more information on Angel Tree program, please visit their website.
+If you would like more information on Angel Tree, or know someone who could benefit from this program, please visit their website.

 Each year OPPC receives a list of much needed classroom supplies from the underfunded teachers at the ISBVI.
 Through donations from the congregation and funding from the yearly mission budget many of these items are delivered to support the teachers and students, please visit their website.